 Cawthron Institute is working with businesses, government, industry, environmental groups and mana whenua to launch a national seagrass restoration research programme to support biodiversity, improve water quality and mitigate climate change.

 We are leading a multi-year research Programme called ‘Restore the Meadows’ to develop seagrass restoration techniques for Aotearoa New Zealand.
-A key focus is to develop seed-based techniques that will enable larger scale restoration of seagrass meadows across the country.
+A key focus is to develop a blueprint on seed-based techniques for seagrass restoration that will enable larger-scale restoration of seagrass meadows across the country.

 This Programme will build off previous work to develop seed-based techniques including when and where to find seagrass flowers and how to collect, process, store, and germinate seeds.
 We are also trialling other techniques such as transplanting.
 The knowledge produced will be key for informing future restoration efforts.